 The official political system in Cambodia is a multi-party democracy – but in reality, it is a one-party state.
 The government has received frequent criticism for ignoring human rights and suppressing political dissent.

-Cambodia suffers from corruption and often ranks as one of the most corrupt countries in the world.
+Cambodia suffers from corruption and has often been ranked as one of the most corrupt countries in the world.
 Expats may encounter corrupt practices in ordinary activities such as obtaining medical services, dealing with alleged traffic violations and pursuing fair court verdicts.

 Expats should also be aware that companies deal with extensive red tape when acquiring licences and permits, particularly construction permits, and that the demand for bribes is common.